shivangi-975/shivangi-975/README.md

 Pursuing my masters in Artificial Intelligence from IIT Hyderabad.Currently,doing my internship as AI Software Engineer at Omega Wealth Management,Switzerland.

-I have work experience of 2 years 10 months as a Java developer at Infosys have worked for US based Health Insurance client Aetna.

 My area of interestes are: DeepLearning,Computer Vision,Algorithms and Data Structures, Cloud Computing, Machine Learning, operating systems.

 How to reach me on mail: parasharshivangi5@gmail.com.